te1/nuxt-ui-bundle-size/README.md

 - all tests use [nuxt@3.11.2](https://www.npmjs.com/package/nuxt/v/3.11.2) and [@nuxt/ui@2.15.2](https://www.npmjs.com/package/@nuxt/ui/v/2.15.2)
 - \* disabling dark mode is not recommended as it can break Nuxt UI
-- \*\* this doesn't actually install Nuxt UI and is not a viable strategy for real projects
+- \*\* "manual tree shaking" doesn't actually install Nuxt UI and is not a viable strategy for real projects
 - \*\*\* [purgecss](https://github.com/FullHuman/purgecss) seems very effective but can lead to hard to find problems
   - if you have it disabled during local dev (the default) you might not even see problems until you deploy
   - if you enable it during local dev it can slow down your HMR